 About Bwindi Gorillas

 Mountain gorillas are descendants of ancestral monkeys and apes found in Africa and Arabia during the start of the Oligocene epoch (34-24 million years ago).
 In 2018, IUCN listed Mountain Gorillas as endangered species.
-Mountain Gorillas are found in Virunga Volcanic mountains of central Africa: Virunga National Park in DRC, Mgahinga National Park in Uganda and Volcanoes National Park in Rwanda.
+Mountain Gorillas are found in Virunga Volcanic mountains of central Africa: Virunga National Park in DRC, Mgahinga National Park in Uganda and Parc Nationale des Volcans in Rwanda.
 Others are found in Bwindi Impenetrable National Park.
-In 2018, it was estimated that Mountain Gorillas were over 1000 individuals.
+As per the results of the 2018 Census, the mountain gorilla population is over 1065 individuals.

 Generally though most people think that gorillas are scaring, they are indeed gentle and peaceful animals.
 These great apes are highly intelligent and have been observed using tools and communicate using a variety of vocal sounds.